Motoko-chan no Wonder Kitchen

 Motoko-chan no Wonder Kitchen (もと子ちゃんのワンダーキッチン) or Motokochan in Wonder Kitchen is a 1993 Super Famicom point-and-click video game that features minigames related to cooking.
 The game was a promotional item with a production run of 10,000 units which were used for a lottery contest.
-Consumers who mailed in two proof of purchase seals from Ajinomoto mayonnaise received a copy of the game and were entered into the contest, which was run over five months with 2,000 prizes given away monthly.
+Consumers who mailed in two proof of purchase seals from Ajinomoto mayonnaise were entered into the contest to win the game, which was run over five months with 2,000 copies given away monthly.

 Gameplay

 Name brand products from Japanese supermarkets are used as an advertising gimmick from the company Ajinomoto.
 A young girl named Motoko takes children through a fantasy world and provides educational and informative content about the history of mayonnaise and other things that are related to food history.
 Games include reversi against a witch and finding seven dwarves that turn into sausages.
 The gameplay is somewhat similar to the more widely known Nintendo DS title Cooking Mama, which was released more than a decade later in 2006.

 The game supports the Super Famicom Mouse.